ArtiPedia/blog-v3/_posts/2016-07-15-why-jekyll-over-wordpress.md

 You don't have to worry about the design part.
 There are hundreds of themes already available.
 You can [subscribe](http://eepurl.com/bZdvSP){: target="_blank" rel="nofollow"} to my blog to get a detailed list of free responsive Jekyll themes and their links to start off with.

 # Start here
 Usually, Jekyll is hosted on github pages but you can also host it on any other conventional hosting service.
-But one thing you observe is that, all the Jekyll themes are put in a github repository.
-So in order to test it out you should know how to fork(copy) them to your own account and to do that, you should have a github account.
+But one thing you observe is that, almost all the Jekyll themes are hosted as a github repository.
+So in order to test it out you should know how to fork(copy) the repo to your own account.
+And to do that, you should have a github account.
 So [sign up for a free account](https://github.com/join?source=header-home){: target="_blank" rel="nofollow"}.

 Once that is done, you have to find a nice theme for your blog.
 So do some research or [sign up here](http://eepurl.com/bZdvSP){: target="_blank"} to get a quick checklist.
 You can also checkout [themes section](/jekyll-themes/){: target="_blank"} in my blog.
 Now you should visit the theme's homepage.
 Here is a video guide.